cksystemsteaching/selfie/webassembly-resources/webassembly-guide.md

     preRun: [],
 ```

-The python script argument_setter.py in the wasm-tools may be used to make this
+The python script arg_setter.py in the wasm-tools may be used to make this
 more convenient.

-Using the argument_setter.py script the arguments can be set from the command line like this:
+Using the arg_setter.py script the command-line arguments can be set like this:
 ```
-python3 argument_setter.py selfie.html -c selfie.c -m 4
+python3 arg_setter.py selfie.html -c selfie.c -m 4
 ```

+### Use case: Compiling selfie.c on mipster
+1. make webassembly
+2. python3 arg_setter.py -c selfie.c -m 2
+3. firefox selfie.html

+### Use case: Compiling selfie.c and downloading produced binary

 In order to access the file system, it must be exported when compiling the code by adding:
 ```
 -s EXTRA_EXPORTED_RUNTIME_METHODS='["FS"]'
 ```
-See the Makefile target webassembly for an example of this
+See the Makefile target webassembly for an example of this.

-### Use case: Compiling selfie.c on mipster
-1. make webassembly
-2. python3 argument_setter.py -c selfie.c -m 2
-3. firefox selfie.html

-### Use case: Compiling selfie.c and downloading produced binary

 The Browser sandbox does not allow directly accessing the local file system.
 We can avoid this restriction by setting up an automatic download of our produced file(s).